bobleesj/nelder-mead-force-field-optimizer/README.md

 # Ch393 IS Force-Field Optimizer
 The project takes in an input file in .xyz and returns the optimized structure in .xyz with the associated energy value.

-## Overall Strategy
+## Overall Strategy for 3D for 2 Argon atoms
 1.	determine the xyz of each Ar atom by parsing the XYZ file.
 2.	determine the distance (r) between the two atoms as a function of x1, y1, z1, x2, y2, y3.
 3.	determine the potential using the distance in 2.
-4.	update the XYZ coordinates of the two atoms as guided by the Nelder Mead  algorithm.
+4.	update the XYZ coordinates of the two atoms as guided by the Nelder-Mead algorithm.

 ## Further Features
 - [ ] Optimize more than 2 Ar atoms

 ## Progrgramming Tasks:
-- [ ] Randomize the initial positions of atoms
+- [x] Randomize initial positions of atoms
-- [x] Refactor the code
+- [x] Refactor code into modular functions
 - [x] Save the optimized coordinates into a xyz file.
 - [x] Apply Nelder–Mead method to determine optimal coordinates
 - [x] Express distance as a function of 2 points of x, y, z